Ecclesiastes 7read and compare multiple versions of the Bible

-[1] A good name is better than precious oil; and the day of death, than the day of one’s birth.
+[1] A good name is better than fine perfume; and the day of death better than the day of one’s birth.

-[2] It is better to go to the house of mourning than to go to the house of feasting: for that is the end of all men; and the living will lay it to his heart.
+[2] It is better to go to the house of mourning than to go to the house of feasting; for that is the end of all men, and the living should take this to heart.

-[3] Sorrow is better than laughter; for by the sadness of the countenance the heart is made glad.
+[3] Sorrow is better than laughter; for by the sadness of the face the heart is made good.

 [4] The heart of the wise is in the house of mourning; but the heart of fools is in the house of mirth.